Ethricus/Ethricus.github.io/Writerside/topics/Inventory.md

 ## Accessory items
 If an item is an Accessory, when a new Item type is created, its InventoryItem class must inherit from IAccessory.

+Accessories are items which can be equipped to the player that apply modifiers to different player stats.
+There is required changes to the player health script to enable this to happen which are planned.
+Unlike regular inventory items, there is a "weight" limit, or max stat multiplier on accessories which can be worn by the player at any given time.

+Some accessories may be breakable, this is undecided yet.

 **Accessory Item Types**

 ## Weapon items